stelmo/LinearSegmentation.jl/README.md

     overlap = true,
 )
 ```
-Where `[idxs1, idxs2, ...]` is an array of indices, where `idxs1` corresponds to
+Where `segments = [idxs1, idxs2, ...]` is an array of indices, with `idxs1`
-the indices of `xs` in the first segment, `idxs2` the second segment, etc.
+corresponding to the indices of `xs` in the first segment, `idxs2` the second
-Minimum segment lengths are specified with `min_segment_length`.
-By default, the
+segment, etc. Minimum segment lengths are specified with `min_segment_length`.
-goodness-of-fit is measured using the coefficient of determination.
-Each segment
+By default, the goodness-of-fit is measured using the coefficient of
-must have a minimum R² of `fit_threshold`.
-Root mean squared error can also be
+determination (R²).
+Each segment must have a minimum R² of `fit_threshold`.
+Root
-used by setting `fit_function = :rmse`, and adjusting `fit_threshold` to a
+mean squared error can also be used by setting `fit_function = :rmse`, and
-dataset dependent error threshold.
-In this case, the root mean squared error
+adjusting `fit_threshold` to a dataset dependent error threshold.
+In this case,
-must be smaller than `fit_threshold` for each segment.
-By default, the end of a
+the root mean squared error must be smaller than `fit_threshold` for each
-segment is also the start of the next segment, but this can be changed by
+segment.
+By default, the end of a segment is also the start of the next segment,
-setting `overlap` to `false` (resulting in disjoint segmentations).
+but this can be changed by setting `overlap` to `false` (resulting in disjoint
+segmentations).

 ## Generate some data
 ```julia